 Armyworms are troublesome little garden pests that really annoy a gardener.
 There is a reason that this caterpillar gets its name.
 It actually travels in a small army of insects, and it will literally eat just about anything that is in its path.
 Armyworms are quite destructive and can be a burden.

-There are various species of armyworm, and most of them have a certain taste for a particular vegetable or plant.
+There are various species of armyworms, and most of them have a certain taste for a particular vegetable or plant.
 There are some that will only eat plants that are yellow, while some go for red, and then there are the ones that attack anything green.
-They are quite active during nighttime, and will hide in your plants or under garden debris during the daylight hours.
+They are quite active during nighttime, and they will hide in your plants or under garden debris during the daylight hours.

-When this garden pest is in the larva stage, it will attack various crops, and even grasses.
+When this garden pest is in the larva stage, it will attack various crops and even grasses.
 Sometimes they will move in groups to new areas, similar to the way that an army marches to battle.
 They will often attack from the air, with a certain gray moth laying eggs in the cover of darkness to destroy your garden.
 The biggest group of armyworms will normally happen right after a wet, cool spring.

 You will know that you have armyworms when they become older larvae, as they have distinctive stripes that cover the body.
-The newly hatched armyworms are really hard to identify, because they are not distinguishable.
-Beet Armyworms will be green with light colored stripes and Fall Armyworms will be brown with yellow stripes.
+The newly hatched armyworms are really hard to identify because they are not distinguishable.
+Beet armyworms will be green with light-colored stripes and fall armyworms will be brown with yellow stripes.
 The adult armyworm will transform into a gray, mottled moth that has dark margins on the back wings and a small white dot in the center of the front wing.

 Signs of Armyworm

-You may notice that you have an Army Worm infestation when you begin to see the armyworm damage, such as grass beginning to wilt.
-That is when the armyworms stay close to the ground and begin to eat the low growing plants.
-Eventually, they will move up and begin to eat your fruits, vegetables and other plant leaves.
+You may notice that you have an armyworm infestation when you begin to see the armyworm damage, such as grass beginning to wilt.
+That is when the armyworms stay close to the ground and begin to eat the low-growing plants.
+Eventually, they will move up and begin to eat your fruits, vegetables, and other plant leaves.

-They will skeletonize the leaves of corn, cabbage, lettuce and beans.
-When it comes to tomato plants they will cause shallow gouges to be in the fruit.
+They will skeletonize the leaves of corn, cabbage, lettuce, and beans.
+When it comes to tomato plants, they will cause shallow gouges to be in the fruit.
 Corn is a real favorite for the armyworm.
 They will feed on the leaves surrounding the corn, and then they will begin to burrow into the ears.